Jozef Barunik

 Dynamic industry uncertainty networks and the business cycle (with M.Bevilacqua and R.Faff)

-Journal of Economic Dynamics and Control (2024), Vol. 1598, 104793
+Journal of Economic Dynamics & Control (2024), Vol. 1598, 104793

 Persistence in Financial Connectedness and Systemic Risk (with M.Ellington)